-The United States shall identify their exhibits with Arabic numbers, and Defendant shall identify their exhibits with letters.
+The United States shall identify its exhibits with Arabic numbers preceded by "USA", and the defendant shall identify his/her exhibits with Arabic numbers preceded by "D" (or "D2", etc.).

-Counsel should provide the original and two copies of exhibits to the Court and one copy to opposing counsel three (3) business days prior to the commencement of trial.
-The two copies of exhibits to the Court should be three-hole punched and placed in notebooks, along with a copy of the exhibit lists.
+Counsel should provide the original and two copies of exhibits to the Court and one copy to opposing counsel, three business days prior to the commencement of trial.
+The two copies of exhibits to the Court should be three hole punched and placed in notebooks, along with a copy of the exhibit lists.

 Counsel may not approach a witness to tender an exhibit.
-Rather, the courtroom deputy will place each exhibit before each witness.
+Rather, the courtroom deputy typically will place each exhibit before each witness.

-In formulating a question to a witness, counsel should specify the exhibit number or designation involved so the record will be clear.
+In formulating a question to a witness, counsel should specify the exhibit number or designation involved, so the record will be clear.

-Exhibits that are introduced for the first time during trial, as in the case of exhibits used for impeachment, should be tendered to the courtroom deputy for marking and then displayed to opposing counsel.
-Copies must be provided to opposing counsel, the Court, and the Court's law clerk.
+Exhibits which are introduced for the first time during trial, as in the case of exhibits used for impeachment, should be tendered to the courtroom deputy for marking and then displayed to opposing counsel.
+Copies must be provided to opposing counsel, the Court and the Court's law clerk.